 The distinction between exclusion of evidence on the grounds of unfairness and a stay of proceedings is one that serves to preserve a conception of fairness as primarily (although not exclusively) an epistemic matter.
 This is made explicit in Looseley:

-The phrase ‘fairness of the proceedings’ in [Police and Criminal Evidence Act 1984] s 78 is directed primarily at matters going to fairness in the actual conduct of the trial; for instance, the reliability of the evidence and the defendant’s ability to test its reliability.
+The phrase ‘fairness of the proceedings’ in [PACE] s 78 is directed primarily at matters going to fairness in the actual conduct of the trial; for instance, the reliability of the evidence and the defendant’s ability to test its reliability.
 But, rightly, the courts have been unwilling to limit the scope of this wide and comprehensive expression strictly to procedural fairness.

 Lord Nichols went on to say the wider purposes sometimes achieved by use of s 78 would, in general, be better served by the abuse of process jurisdiction.

-As Keane and McKeown remark, Lord Nichols’ words afford a good summary of the prevailing view of the purposes of the Police and Criminal Evidence Act 1984 (‘PACE’) s.
+As Keane and McKeown remark, Lord Nichols’ words afford a good summary of the prevailing view of the purposes of PACE s.
 78 as being primarily concerned with reliability.
 It is difficult to find any clear statement of principle in the case law, but one judgment that is clearer than most is that in Quinn:

-The function of the Judge is therefore to protect the fairness of the proceedings, and normally proceedings are fair if a jury hears all relevant evidence which either side wishes to place before it, but proceedings may become unfair if, for example, one side is allowed to adduce relevant evidence which, for one reason or another, the other side cannot properly challenge or meet, or where there has been an abuse of process, eg because evidence has been obtained in deliberate breach of procedures laid down in an official code of practice.
+The function of the Judge is therefore to protect the fairness of the proceedings, and normally proceedings are fair if a jury hears all relevant evidence which either side wishes to place before it, but proceedings may become unfair if, for example, one side is allowed to adduce relevant evidence which, for one reason or another, the other side cannot properly challenge or meet, or where there has been an abuse of process, e.g. because evidence has been obtained in deliberate breach of procedures laid down in an official code of practice.

-The Codes are concerned mainly with protection against wrongful conviction, except for Codes A and B on stop and search – and exclusion of evidence for breach of these seems to be rare.
-The courts will tolerate irregularities in entering and searching premises that do not jeopardise the accuracy of the evidence gained.

-In short, there is nothing in the English case law to suggest that the ‘strong rule of law’ is a principle governing the conduct of the trial, and although the court has a duty to uphold the rule of law which sometimes leads it to decline to try an offender, this discretionary remedy falls well short of the principle formulated by Ho.
+The Codes are concerned mainly with protection against wrongful conviction, except (arguably) for Codes A and B on stop and search – and exclusion of evidence for breach of these seems to be rare.
+The courts will tolerate irregularities in entering and searching premises that do not jeopardise the accuracy of the evidence obtained.
+I n short, there is nothing in the English case law to suggest that the ‘strong rule of law’ is a principle governing the conduct of the trial, and although the court has a duty to uphold the rule of law, which sometimes leads it to decline to try an offender, this discretionary remedy falls well short of the principle formulated by Ho.

 Which rule of law?

 The implications of the rule of law for the exclusion of evidence differ according to whether one adopts what Dworkin calls the ‘rule book’ or the ‘rights conception’ of the rule of law.
 Under the ‘rule book conception’, what matters is that the power of the state should be exercised only in accordance with publicly stated rules.
 Accuracy matters, on this account, primarily because it prevents sanctions being applied to those who have not violated any rule.
 The state also needs to be able identify accurately some people who have violated the rules, otherwise the publicly stated rules will become dead letters.
-But a failure to identify accurately any one rule-breaker does not significantly undermine the rule of law, particularly when it results from strict adherence to publicly stated rules of evidence; whereas the rule of law is gravely undermined when the police and other officials exercise power without regard to the rules.
+But a failure to identify accurately any one rule-breaker (except perhaps in very grave or alarming cases) does not significantly undermine the rule of law, particularly when it results from strict adherence to publicly stated rules of evidence; whereas the rule of law is gravely undermined when the police and other officials exercise power without regard to the rules.
 Under the rule-book conception, therefore, one would expect decisions generally to favour the exclusion of evidence.